ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-In this alternative example, the client instance had been provided a continuation URI unique to this ongoing grant request:
+In following non-normative alternative example, the client instance had been provided a continuation URI unique to this ongoing grant request:

 ~~~ http-message
 POST /tx/rxgIIEVMBV-BQUO7kxbsp HTTP/1.1